outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 # 1 Introduction

-In Linux, X screen or console is usually garbled with squares and unknown characters.
-The display is in a mess with garbage message of either filename or file contents, especially for displaying Windows FAT filesystem.
-In this post, I will touch on several technologies related to garbled screen.
+In Linux, X or console is usually garbled with squares and unknown characters.
+The screen is in a mess with garbage messages of either filename or file contents, especially of Windows MSDOS/FAT/NTFS filesystem.
+In this post, I will discuss the reason of garbled screen.
 And I also try to elaborate the process of storage, transfer, and display characters in computer.

 There are mainly four parts to be clarified, namely *Character*, *File*, *Font* and *Locale*.
-Character refers to the basics of language of personal interest, including *Character set* and *Character encoding*. *File* involves *filesystem* and *File Content*, while *Font* requires support of *fontconfig* and *locale*.
+Character refers to the basics of language of personal interest, including *Character set* and *Character encoding*. *File* involves *filesystem* and *File Content*, while *Font* requires the support of *fontconfig* and *locale*.

-Dispalying Chinese filename and contents of FAT filesystem within Linux is troublesome in that it involves *locale*, *kernel*, *userspace program*, *filesystem*, *X* etc. But in this post, I emphasize displaying FAT filename in Linux.
+Dispalying Chinese filename and file contents of MSDOS/FAT/NTFS filesystem within Linux is troublesome in that it involves *locale*, *kernel*, *userspace program*, *filesystem*, *X*, *Character* etc.

 # 2 Character

 Computers themselves do not understand printed text as a human would.
-For computers, every character of text is represented by a number.
-Traditionally, each set of numbers used to represent alphabets and characters (known as a coding system, encoding, or character set) was limited in size due to limitations in computer hardware.
+For computers, every character of text is represented by a number (more concretely *binary digit*).
+Traditionally, each set of numbers used to represent alphabets and characters (known as a *coding system*, *encoding*, or *character set*) was limited in size due to limitations in computer hardware.

-Windows/Linux kernel (display FAT NTFS filename) or application (read/write file content) must understand both the *character set* and *character encoding*.
-We usually take *character encoding* and *character set* for each other without clarification, for they always assume each other.
+Windows/Linux kernel (display MSDOS/FAT/NTFS filename) or application (read/write MSDOS/FAT/NTFS file content) must understand both the *character set* and *character encoding*.
+We usually take *character encoding* and *character set* for each other without explicitly clarification, for they always assume each other.
+For example, Unicode usualy implies UCS-2 or UTF-16.
+Keep in mind: *character set* is meaningless withtout *character encoding*.

 ## 2.1 Character Set